Monday, September 30, 2024

 Vocalists want equal time!

-As a scandal involving our idiot Empire State mayor ensues, it's as good an excuse as any to go through a slew of good renditions of the song Autumn In New York, composed by Vernon Duke in 1934.
+As a scandal involving our idiot Empire State mayor ensues, it's as good an excuse as any to go through a slew of good renditions of the song Autumn In New York, composed by the formidabke Vernon Duke in 1934.
 The dynamic duo of Ella Fitzgerald and Louis Armstrong kick off the explorations of Autumn in New York with their customary brilliance.

 Bud Powell could play both classical and jazz music with ridiculous technical facility and a haunting soulfulness.